-Orange County Housing Authority Operating Reserves, Housing Successor Agency if available, Operating Reserves, State Funds and State ESG funding and or other state or local funds as may be available.
+Orange County Housing Authority Operating Reserves and Housing Successor Agency, if available; State Funds SB@, State ESG and/or other state or local funds as may be available.

 C. Use of Funds

 The Urban County Program allocates Federal, State and local funds to a variety of projects and activities including the development of housing (both permanent and rental), improvements to public facilities, acquisition of land, and public services.
 Table 1 (below) identifies those Federal and local funds allocated in years 1-3 of the FY 2015-19 Con Plan.